jongoodnow/gitime/docs/invoices.rst

 --new, -n
 *********

 Create a new invoice, and make it the active invoice where future commits are sent.
-Without this option, if you give a `name` that does not match any existing invoice, you will be asked if you want to make a new one.
+Without this option, if you give a :code:`name` that does not match any existing invoice, you will be asked if you want to make a new one.

 --rate [RATE], -r [RATE]
 ************************

-Set the hourly rate in dollars to be used on the invoice specified by `name`.
+Set the hourly rate in dollars to be used on the invoice specified by :code:`name`.

 --round [ROUND]
 ***************

-Choose how to round hours worked on the invoice specified by `name`.
+Choose how to round hours worked on the invoice specified by :code:`name`.
 This defaults to the nearest hour.
 For example, 2.71 hours will be rounded to 3 hours.
 If this setting is set to 0.5, 2.71 hours rounds to 2.5 hours.

 --list, -l
 **********